sipeed/sipeed_wiki/docs/soft/maixpy/en/develop_kit_board/get_hardware.md

 ---
 title: How to choose a development board
 keywords: maixpy, k210, AIOT, edge computing
-desc: maixpy ​​doc: How to choose a development board
+desc: maixpy  How to choose a development board
 ---